 Cllr Philip Glanville is a passionate campaigner against social inequality and has spent the past decade of his career both working directly with and for national politicians and as an elected councillor and Cabinet Member in Hackney.
 This has resulted in an extensive portfolio of experience and skills including the running of parliamentary offices, campaigning and communications expertise and most recently providing political leadership as Hackney seeks to meet our housing challenges and fight locally and nationally for decent, genuinely affordable and sustainable housing.
 In addition to his policy focus on housing, he has experience in international development, local government, foreign affairs, welfare, health, immigration, planning, education and skills, transport and defence policies.

-Cllr Glanville has been Cabinet Member for Housing for the last two years leading one of the largest council house building programmes in the country.
-He has recently been elected as Executive Mayor of Hackney in the by-election on 15 September 2016.
+Cllr Glanville was a Cabinet Member for Housing for two years leading one of the largest council house building programmes in the country, before being elected as Executive Mayor of Hackney in the by-election on 15 September 2016.
 His expanded role includes responsibility for the overall corporate strategy, financial management and delivery of services by the Council.
-In this role he is also leading on crime, community safety, equalities and communications.
+In this role he also leads on crime, community safety, equalities and communications.

 Sam is policy manager for the Making Every Adult Matter coalition, formed of the national charities Clinks, Homeless Link and Mind.
 He works with a team across the coalition to improve policy for people experiencing multiple needs, such as mental ill health, homelessness, drug and alcohol misuse and contact with the criminal justice system.

 Before joining Homeless Link, where he is based, Sam worked for DrugScope, the RSA and the University of Leeds.
-He’s interested in how everyone – and particularly front line practitioners and people with lived experience of multiple needs – can contribute to making better policy.
+He was very interested in how everyone – and particularly front line practitioners and people with lived experience of multiple needs – can contribute to making better policy.